Grzegorz Kardaś

-Grzegorz Kardaś (1909-1988), was a Polish pianist, composer and music director of the Polish theatre in Bydgoszcz and several other scenes in Kuyavian-Pomeranian Voivodeship from 1948 till 1975.
+Grzegorz Kardaś (1909–1988), was a Polish pianist, composer and music director of the Polish theatre in Bydgoszcz and several other scenes in Kuyavian-Pomeranian Voivodeship from 1948 till 1975.

 Biography

 Youth and studies

 Grzegorz Kardaś was born on 22 November 1909, in Bydgoszcz (then Bromberg), from Franciszek, a white-collar worker, and Helena née Echaust.
 After graduating from primary school in Bydgoszcz, he attended a Salesian High School at Aleksandrów Kujawski.
 There, he passed in May 1930, his secondary school-leaving examination.

 He began his musical education at the Bydgoszcz Conservatory of Music, then moved to Poznań.
 In this city, Kardaś attended the Piotrowski Music School and initially studied law.
 Two years later, he changed to musicology at the Faculty of Philosophy of the Adam Mickiewicz University.
-In 1933, when his father became seriously ill, he was forced to interrupt his studies in order to take up a paid work.
+In 1933, when his father became seriously ill, he was forced to interrupt his studies to take up a paid work.
 He became a salesman at the Poznań's branch of Bydgoszcz-based Bruno Sommerfeld piano factory.